Child Trust Fund guide

 No. The withdrawal of the scheme doesn’t affect existing CTF accounts.
 Only the child can withdraw the money and only when they reach 18 years old.
 You can, however, transfer to another CTF or Junior ISAs.
 We don't offer Junior ISAs right now, but a guide is available for your information.

-This account will continue to operate as normal.
+This account will continue to operate as normal.1

 Annual statements are no longer issued unless a top up has been made within a contribution year.
-Statements will be issued on a child’s 11th and 15th birthday irrespective of top ups.
+Statements will be issued a couple of months before a child’s 11th, 16th and 18th birthdays, irrespective of top ups.
 You can still track and manage your child’s account online using the OneFamily Online Account Management secure portal.

 Who can I talk to for further information?